snehjp2/GCNNMorphology/README.md

 The classification of galaxy morphologies should be independent of the galaxy orientation in an image.
 To test the classifcation accuracy of our baseline and equivariant models, we generate a rotated dataset by applying a random rotation parameterized by an angle $\theta \in (0, 2\pi]$ to images from the original dataset.
 ## Code

-Our codebase utilizes the [e2cnn](https://github.com/QUVA-Lab/e2cnn) library, which is a [PyTorch](https://pytorch.org) extension for equivariant deep learning.
+Our codebase utilizes the [e2cnn](https://github.com/QUVA-Lab/e2cnn) and [escnn](https://github.com/QUVA-Lab/escnn) libraries, which are [PyTorch](https://pytorch.org) extensions for equivariant deep learning.

 `src/notebooks/loading_data.ipynb`
 Exploratory data analysis, morphological opening, and noise generation.